briancalma/PushManager/README.md

                             'Session'
                           ];

-    Take note that if your are not using the Session component you are required to put it your components array.
+    Take note that if your are not using the Session component you are required to put it in your components array.

 #### Optional
     2.1 If you are using an auth component to authenticate login behaviors you must go to this directory